knative/serving/install/CONFIG.md

 ## Cluster local routes
-Routes assigned the domain `.svc.cluster.local` will not be exposed to an Ingress with external IP address.
-This can be done by specifying custom label selector rule in the following section.
+Routes assigned the domain `.svc.cluster.local` will not be exposed to an Ingress with an external IP address.
+This can be done by specifying a custom label selector rule in the following section.

 In addition to that, the label `serving.knative.dev/visibility` can be